wp-plugins/razuna-media-manager/readme.txt

 1. Upload `razuna-media-media-manager` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the "Plugins" menu in WordPress (be sure to activate the plugin site-wide on WordPress MU installations)
 1. Configure the plugin in the "Razuna Configuration" (or "Settings") screen by following the onscreen prompts.

+Troubleshoot:
+If you can not connect to your Razuna Server then make sure that your PHP is configured with the SOAP client!